 Dependent Fledglings: 4 Jun-19 Jul.

-There are earlier reports of small groups beginning in late Jun (see Summer).
+There are earlier reports of small groups beginning in late Jun in the Rainwater Basin (see Summer).
 Nine were in Adams Co 26 Jun 2018, Funk WPA, Phelps Co, hosted 22-36 late Jun through mid-Jul in the years 1996-2000, as many as 126 were in the eastern Rainwater Basin 28 Jun 2003, and there was an influx into the Rainwater Basin beginning 27 Jun 2015, when 100 were estimated, peaking at 345 on 26 Jul; 242 of the latter were at Harvard WPA, but no evidence for breeding was noted.
 An even larger influx occurred in 2019 (Jorgensen 2019), when a total of about 725 were reported, also without evidence of breeding; peak count was 475 on 24 Jul and most had departed by mid-Aug (Jorgensen and Brenner 2019).
 There are numerous additional reports statewide Jul-early Sep of small groups, most likely one-year-old non-breeders (see Summer).

 Timing of peak numbers of true migrants varies, but largest numbers mostly occur in Oct and most leave the state by the end of Nov; some remain into Dec and early Jan.
 The 360 at Lake Ogallala 31 Dec 2016 and 322 there 30-31 Dec 2011 were large numbers for that late date.

 Banding data show that birds from Saskatchewan and the Dakotas were recovered in Nebraska, presumably en route to Gulf of Mexico wintering areas (Baldassarre 2014).

 - High counts: 3292 at North Platte NWR, Scotts Bluff Co on 10 Nov 1994, 2104 at Crescent Lake NWR, Garden Co 27 Sep 1995, and 1950 at Lake Ogallala 1 Nov 2000.

-Winter: Redheads occur regularly in midwinter (Jan 13-28) at scattered locations in the North Platte and Platte River Valleys and southward, with irregular reports elsewhere in those river valleys and in the northeast.
+Winter: Redheads occur regularly in midwinter (mid-Jan) at scattered locations in the North Platte and Platte River Valleys and southward, with irregular reports elsewhere in those river valleys and in the northeast.
 Mid-Jan reports may be of wintering birds or early migrants.
-Largest counts at regular locations are 130 at Lake McConaughy 15 Jan 2003, 28 at Carter Lake, Omaha 2013-2014, 24 at Scottsbluff SL 23 Jan 2015, and 15 at Harlan Co Reservoir 1999-2000.
+Largest counts at regular locations are 130 at Lake McConaughy 15 Jan 2003, 28 at Carter Lake, Omaha 2014-2015, 24 at Scottsbluff SL 23 Jan 2015, and 15 at Harlan Co Reservoir 1999-2000.

 NWR: National Wildlife Refuge